SiottoTamat/CanvaMap/README.md

 ## Features

 - View OpenStreetMap tiles in a `tkinter.Canvas`
-- Smooth panning and zooming
+- Smooth panning and zooming (coming soon)
 - Coordinate tracking of canvas center
 - Modular design, written for extensibility